Riya050302/Lab1-Counterfork/courseworkindivual.md

 **Changing ResultSrc from 1 to 2 bits**

 Another big change to the data memory architecture was changing ResultSrc from 1 bit to 2 bits.
 This was changed after trying to implement jump.
 Orginally, the way I hoped to implement it was by having to multiplexers so that the value going into WD3 in the reg file could be determined by whether ResultSrc was high or if a trigger signal Jal_sel was high (this went high if a jal instruction was present).
-I decided to change this as ResultSrc could be used to idenify both jumps and load instructions by extending it to 2 bits and setting the values in the control unit.
+Bhavya and I decided to change this as ResultSrc could be used to idenify both jumps and load instructions by extending it to 2 bits and setting the values in the control unit.
 This method made it easier to pipeline and made the code cleaner, without requiring an extra jal_sel in the writeback section.